-Radicalisation will also be considered within current E-Safety policies, procedures and curriculum in terms of having suitable filtering and monitoring in place and raising awareness with staff, parents and children about the increased risk of online radicalisation, through the use of the internet, Social Media and Gaming.
+Radicalisation will also be considered within current Online Safety policies, procedures and curriculum in terms of having suitable filtering and monitoring in place and raising awareness with staff, parents and children about the increased risk of online radicalisation, through the use of the internet, Social Media and Gaming.

 We refer to the Prevent duty guidance: for England and Wales which contains information for schools.
-For further local guidance we refer to the Prevent Duty Guidance for Lincolnshire for Schools and registered childcare providers September 2018.
-The SLT assess the risk of pupils being drawn into terrorism as the Prevent Duty Guidance advises.
+For further local guidance we refer to the Lincolnshire LSCP document, 'Supporting Children and Young People Vulnerable to Violent Extremism'.